mariocasciaro/scatter/README.md

 <a name="scatter-load" />
 ### scatter.load(name)

-Manually load a dependency from the DI container.
+Manually load a dependency (or set of dependencies) from the DI container.

 __Arguments__

-* `name` - The dependency name
+* `name` - [String] The dependency name, or [Array] of dependencies.

 __Returns__

-A promise for the loaded module.
+A promise for the loaded module or for an [Array] of the loaded modules.

 __Example__